Esukhia/teachingtibetan.com/docs/reception/reading_for_orientation.md

 <!-- div:right-panel -->

-> Can identify the subject of a video document on the basis of visual information and previous knowledge.
+> Can understand simple everyday signs such as “Parking”, “Station”, “Dining room”, “No smoking”, etc.
+Can find information about places, times and prices on posters, flyers and notices.

 <details>